knative/docs/blog/articles/event-driven-image-bigquery-processing-pipelines.md

    without producers or consumers having to know about how the events are routed.
 3. **Custom events and event replies**: In Knative, all events are [CloudEvents](https://cloudevents.io/).
 It's useful to have a standard format for events and various SDKs to read/write them.
-Moreover, Knative supports custom events and event replies.
+Knative supports custom events and event replies.
 Any service can receive an event, do some processing, create a custom event with new data and reply back to `Broker` for other services to read the custom event.
 This is very useful in pipelines